We can divide the surface of Mars into three major regions:

 Two continent-sized, high regions called crustal upwarps spread over the northern plains.
 In these upwarps areas the molten rock from the interior mantle pushed up the planet's thin crust, forming a high plateau.
 These regions are capped with shield volcanoes, where molten rock from the magma broke through the crust.
 The smaller region, named Elysium, is in the eastern hemisphere, while the larger one, called Tharsis, is located in the western hemisphere.

 At the edge of the Tharsis region is a large system of canyons called Valles Marineris.
-Valles Marineris is 2,500 miles (4,000 kilometers) long.
+The canyons stretch for 2,500 miles (4,000 kilometers).
 That's greater than the distance from New York to Los Angeles.
-The canyons are 370 miles (600 kilometers) wide and 26,400 feet (5 to 6 miles or 8 to 10 kilometers) deep.
+The canyons are 370 miles (600 kilometers) wide and 5 to 6 miles (8 to 10 kilometers) deep.
 That makes Valles Marineris much larger than the Grand Canyon.
-Unlike our national landmark, which formed from water erosion from the Colorado River, Valles Marineris was created by the crust cracking when the Tharsis bulge formed.
+Unlike the U.S. national landmark, which formed from water erosion from the Colorado River, Valles Marineris was created by the crust cracking when the Tharsis bulge formed.

 We can see the polar regions from the Earth.
 Surrounded by vast dunes, the northern and southern polar ice caps seem to be made mostly of frozen carbon dioxide (dry ice) with some water ice.
+Like Earth, Mars has an axial tilt that causes it to experience seasons.
 The size of the polar ice caps varies with the season.
-In the summer, the carbon dioxide from the northern ice cap sublimes, revealing a sheet of water ice below.
+In the summer, the carbon dioxide from the northern ice cap sublimes, or turns directly from ice to steam, revealing a sheet of water ice below.
 In fact, the water ice in this northern region is the reason why NASA sent the Phoenix lander there.
-With the help of its robotic arm, the Phoenix has dug down to the frozen layer and examined soil samples to investigate its composition.
+With the help of its robotic arm, Phoenix dug down to the frozen layer and examined soil samples to investigate its composition.